-Volunteers wishing to become trainers must have been a certified volunteer for at least 6 months and have completed at least two monitoring events.
-During these two monitoring events, the volunteer must have demonstrated his or her ability to follow the method by completely and accurately filling out the data forms for all monitoring events.
+A thorough understanding of benthic macroinvertebrate collection and identification methods and QA/QC procedures implemented by this project and their individual monitoring project.
+This can be achieved through prior knowledge and experience (as deemed appropriate by the VA SOS Coordinator) or by being a Certified Monitor for at least six months and completing two macroinvertebrate sampling events.
+During these two monitoring events, the volunteer must have demonstrated their ability to follow the method by completely and accurately filling out the data forms for all monitoring events.
 The potential trainer must also have observed at least two training sessions implemented by VA SOS staff or regional trainers.
 The initial training session a volunteer attended to become a monitor may count as one of these sessions.
 They should also help coordinate one training session before they can be certified as a trainer.
-In addition, the volunteer must feel comfortable talking in front of a group, and must remember that (s)he is representing the VA SOS program while training volunteers so must accurately and correctly represent the goals and opinions of the VA SOS program.
+In addition, the volunteer must feel comfortable talking in front of a group, and must remember that they are representing the VA SOS program while training volunteers so must accurately and correctly represent the goals and opinions of the VA SOS program.

-Should the volunteer meet these requirements, (s)he must go through an additional training session administered by the VA SOS staff before training other volunteers.
+Should the volunteer meet these requirements, they must go through an additional training session administered by the VA SOS staff before training other volunteers.
 This training includes a discussion of what is involved in a training session.
 A checklist of these items will be given to each regional trainer during this training session (Appendix B).
 In addition, the training session will cover how to be an effective trainer, frequently asked questions, reference collections, and the certification process.
 The potential regional trainer must complete the macroinvertebrate identification portion of the certification process again, but must receive a 100% in order to become a trainer.
 (The same form will be used for both the certification process and the regional trainer process - Appendix C).

-Once the regional trainer successfully completes the training requirements, (s)he will enter an observational period.
-VA SOS staff must observe the regional trainer's first training session, either in person or via videotape, for review and comment on the trainer's performance.
+Once the regional trainer successfully completes the training requirements, they will enter an observational period.
+VA SOS staff must observe the regional trainer's teaching abilities and demonstration of the protocol for review and comment on the trainer's performance.
 A training observation report will be completed at that time and a copy will be returned to the trainer within three weeks of the training (Appendix E).
 The regional trainer must complete at least one training session and certify at least one volunteer per year in order to remain a trainer.
 In addition, the trainer must undergo an observation by VA SOS staff in person or by video once every two years.